blackhatflow/blog/cloaking.md

 let's go over the methods and how to use it

-### Content website
+### wordpress

 Attached to your domain is a content website ( WP ) with random article.
 It look similar to an arbitrage website as we show a NEXT button and display ads on the sidebar.

-This is a good option for source that tolerate arbitrage ( taboola, revcontent etc ... not so much for facebook anymore)
+This is a good option for source that tolerate arbitrage ( taboola, revcontent etc ... not so much for facebook anymore).
+Another issue is that most of the farming company were using this method, so it's a bit burned.

 it allow you to choose safe page with an article close to your angle